jcoehoorn/EasyCSV/README.md

 .1 Initial upload
 .2 Add Visual Studio solution with Unit Tests
 .3 Convert to inherit from TextReader
-.4 Add better support for header rows
+.4 NuGet Package
-.5 Add support for projecting records to a POCO instead of a List<string> (can do this now, but it would waste work done creating the list)
+.5 Add better support for header rows
-.6 Add options: delimiter, error handling, escaping, more
+.6 Add support for projecting records to a POCO instead of a List<string> (can do this now, but it would waste work done creating the list)
-.7 Initial write support
+.7 Add options: delimiter, error handling, escaping, more
-.8 Documentation
+.8 Initial write support
-.9 Performance optimizations
+.9 Documentation
-1.0 Bug squash
+1.0  Performance optimizations

 1.1 VB.Net Translation
 1.2 F# Translation